-A LARGE Costa Blanca health network has warned staff about a deadly painkiller that left countless Brits and Irish for dead.
+A LARGE Costa Blanca health network has warned staff about a ‘deadly’ painkiller that allegedly left countless Brits and Irish for dead.

 It comes after an Alicante-based medical and legal translator began researching the painkiller which she says has lead to ‘the biggest’ drug probe in Spanish history.